learn-co-curriculum/keyword-arguments-default-arguments/README.md

 ```python
 new_employees = ['jim', 'tracy', 'lisa']
 ```

+> Press shift + enter to run this code.

 We want to send each of them a nice welcoming message.
 We could use a `for` loop to create a list of `welcome_messages`.